Get 80% off your plan for your first 3 months*

 Types of financial management

-- Public financial management: Managing government funds, including taxation, public spending and fiscal policy.
+• Public financial management: relates to how government bodies and public organisations manage public funds, including taxation, public spending, and fiscal policy.

 Handy resources